syncfusion-content/javascript-docs/js/Gantt/Resource-Allocation-View.md

 ---

 # Resource Allocation View
 The resource allocation view is used to visualize the resource usage in a project.
 Resources are displayed in separate rows and all the tasks assigned to a specific resource will be displayed in the chart side.
 In this view, a user can able to easily identify the overallocation of resources in a project.
+Resource allocation view can be initialized by setting [viewType](/api/js/ejgantt#members:viewtype) property as "resourceView".

 ![](/js/Gantt/Resource-Allocation-View_images/ResourceView_1.png)